Pillar IV · HSI Research

 Abdullah Ishak Khan

-Inaugural Global Fellow
+Inaugural HSI Doctoral Fellow

 Deputy Director, Bangladesh Economic Zones Authority (Prime Minister's Office).
 Doctoral student in Public Affairs at Florida International University.
 Master's, International Business Strategy, Hitotsubashi University (MEXT Young Leaders Program).
 Applied research on investment promotion, logistics hubs, and resilient manufacturing in emerging markets, with focus on multilateral governance and Track II dialogue.